wordgen/wordlists/README.md

 ### EFF Wordlists

 - [Large]: A large wordlist from the Electronic Frontier Foundation.
-7772
+(7776 words)
-- [Short1]: Designed to include the 1,296 most memorable and distinct words 1295
+- [Short1]: Designed to include the 1,296 most memorable and distinct words.
+(1296 words)
-- [Short2]: Each word has a unique three-character prefix 1295
+- [Short2]: Each word has a unique three-character prefix.
+(1296 words)

 ### Names Wordlists

 - [Mixed]: List of the most common names used in the United States and Great Britain.
-21934
+(21934 words)
 - [Female]: List of common given names of females in English-speaking countries.
-4922
+(4922 words)
 - [Male]: List of common given names of males in English-speaking countries.
-3895
+(3895 words)

 ## Contributing